Marxism–Leninism

-Criticism of Marxism–Leninism largely overlaps with criticism of communist party rule and mainly focuses on the actions and policies of Marxist–Leninist leaders, most notably Stalin and Mao Zedong.
-Communist states have been marked by a high degree of centralised control by the state and the ruling communist party, political repression, state atheism, collectivisation and use of labour camps.
-Historians such as Silvio Pons and Robert Service stated that the repression and totalitarianism came from Marxist–Leninist ideology.
-Historians such as Michael Geyer and Sheila Fitzpatrick have offered other explanations and criticise the focus on the upper levels of society and use of concepts such as totalitarianism which have obscured the reality of the system.
-While the emergence of the Soviet Union as the world's first nominally communist state led to communism's widespread association with Marxism–Leninism and the Soviet model, several academics say that Marxism–Leninism in practice was a form of state capitalism.
-The socio-economic nature of communist states, especially that of the Soviet Union during the Stalin era (1924–1953), has been much debated, varyingly being labelled a form of bureaucratic collectivism, state capitalism, state socialism, or a totally unique mode of production.
-The Eastern Bloc, including communist states in Central and Eastern Europe as well as the Third World socialist regimes, have been variously described as "bureaucratic-authoritarian systems", and China's socio-economic structure has been referred to as "nationalistic state capitalism".
+Criticism of Marxism–Leninism overlaps with criticism of communist party rule and focuses on the actions and policies of Marxist–Leninist leaders, notably Stalin and Mao Zedong.
+Communist states have been marked by centralised state control by the communist party, political repression, state atheism, collectivisation and labour camps.
+Some historians state that the repression and totalitarianism came from Marxist–Leninist ideology.
+Others offer different explanations and criticise focus on the upper levels of society, and concepts such as totalitarianism, which obscure the reality of the system.
+While the emergence of the Soviet Union as the first nominally communist state led to communism's association with Marxism–Leninism and the Soviet model, several academics say that Marxism–Leninism in practice was a form of state capitalism.
+The socio-economic nature of communist states, especially of the Soviet Union during the Stalin era (1924–53), has been much debated, varyingly being labelled a form of bureaucratic collectivism, state capitalism, state socialism, or a unique mode of production.
+The Eastern Bloc, including communist states in Central and Eastern Europe as well as the Third World socialist regimes, have been described as "bureaucratic-authoritarian systems", and China's socio-economic structure has been referred to as "nationalistic state capitalism".